The Ultimate FL5 Civic Type R Intercooler Comparison Guide (2025)

 1. Cooling Efficiency & Application

-Bar & Plate (PRL, CDM, MDR): High thermal mass makes them superior for short-burst, high-boost operation (drag racing, street pulls).
+Bar & Plate (Cobb, CDM, MDR): High thermal mass can be excellent for short-burst, high-boost operation (drag racing, street pulls).

-Tube & Fin (HKS, PWR, J’s Racing): Lower thermal mass but much faster recovery — perfect for road course or endurance lapping.
+Tube & Fin (PRL updated, HKS, PWR, J’s Racing): Lower thermal mass but faster recovery — great for repeated pulls and road-course style airflow recovery.

 2. Pressure Drop